Coherent error induced phase transition

 \section{The Random Stabilizer Code Ensemble}

-In this section, we present two examples of the \emph{random stabilizer code ensemble} (RSCE) that can maintain a constant code rate.
-This contrasts to topological codes such as the toric code, where the code space remains \(O(1)\) and the rate becomes infinitesimal as the size of the system increases.
+In this section, we study two examples of finite-rate \emph{random stabilizer code ensembles} (RSCEs).
+This contrasts with topological codes such as the toric code, where the code space remains \(O(1)\) and the code rate therefore vanishes in the thermodynamic limit.

-We begin with a structured example: quantum low-density parity-check (qLDPC) codes derived from the hypergraph product of two classical LDPC codes\cite{mackay1997near}, the HGP codes~\cite{tillich2013quantum, leverrier2015quantum}.
-These codes inherit robust error-correcting properties from their classical counterparts and support an extensive number of logical qubits.
+We begin with a structured example: quantum low-density parity-check (qLDPC) codes derived from the hypergraph product of two classical LDPC codes, namely hypergraph-product (HGP) codes~\cite{mackay1997near, tillich2013quantum, leverrier2015quantum}.
+These codes inherit sparse-check structure from their classical counterparts and support an extensive number of logical qubits.